Palak Paneer is a rich and creamy spinach curry with Indian cottage cheese with indian spices.

 ‘Palak‘ means Spinach and ‘paneer‘ is indian cottage cheese that is made by curdling the diary.
 I will be posting a recipe on how to make paneer at home soon.

 In this recipe, spinach is blanched and then pureed along with green chillies, corriander leaves, ginger and garlic.
 The pureed spinach is then added to the pan and cooked along with onions and other spices.
-Finally a dash of cream is added to the curry to balance the bitterness.
-Also don’t add too much, I like to add my cream towards the end of the recipe.
+Finally a dash of cream is added to the curry to bring a nice creaminess.

 To fry or not fry the paneer pieces? – Its a personal choices if you ask me.
 It also depends on my mood or what I am serving it with.
 Sometimes, Paneer is golden fried on a pan and then added to the curry.
 This looks beautiful, but also taste wise adds no difference except a few extra calories from frying so you can totally not do that.
 I like to add softened paneer pieces directly to the curry.